 Mindful-In-Nature: Mindfulness and Mental health recovery in the outdoors - 9 week course

-Funded by the Big Lottery Fund, Mindful-In-Nature is a Sharpham programme specifically designed to support mental health recovery, resilience and well-being by offering a unique combination of mindfulness and nature connection.
+Funded by the National Lottery Community Fund, Mindful-In-Nature is a Sharpham programme specifically designed to support mental health recovery, resilience and well-being by offering a unique combination of mindfulness and nature connection.

-The course will run every Tuesday 10.30am – 3.30pm from 29th January to Tuesday 26th March 2019 for 9 weeks (no session 19th February) and will take place in our beautiful woodland in the grounds of Sharpham House.
+The course will run every Tuesday 10.30am – 3.30pm from 23rd April to Tuesday 18th June 2019 for 9 weeks and will take place in our beautiful woodland in the grounds of Sharpham House.

 A simple lunch is included which will be prepared together by the group.